 Right-of-use assets are generally depreciated over the lease term on a straight-line basis.
-Right-of-use assets are subject to impairment (Note 2.7).
+Right-of-use assets are subject to impairment test as described in Note 2.7.

-Payments associated with short-term leases and leases of low-value assets are recognized on a straight-line basis as an expense in profit or loss.
+Payments associated with short-term leases and leases of low-value assets are recognized on a straight- line basis as an expense in profit or loss.
 Short-term leases are leases with a lease term of less than 12 months.
 Low-value assets comprise small items of machinery.